 3. Buruli ulcer is widespread in tropical and subtropical areas.
-Cases have been identified in more than 30 countries in Africa, Asia, Latin America and the Western Pacific, and Australia, but West Africa is by far the worst affected area, with thousands of cases now being reported each year.
-In some African countries, Buruli ulcer has become the second most prevalent mycobacterial disease after tuberculosis: in Côte d'Ivoire, about 15 000 cases have been recorded since 1978, with up to 16% of the population affected in some villages; Benin has recorded 4000 cases since 1989; and a national survey in Ghana in 1999 identified 6000 cases.
-A few cases have been reported in non-endemic areas in North America and Europe as a sequel to international travel.
+Cases have been identified in more than 30 countries in Africa, Asia, Latin America, the western Pacific, and Australia, but west Africa is by far the worst affected area, with thousands of cases now being reported each year.
+In some African countries, Buruli ulcer has become the second most prevalent mycobacterial disease after tuberculosis.
+In Côte d'Ivoire, about 17 000 cases have been recorded since 1978, with up to 16% of the population affected in some villages; Benin has recorded 5700 cases since 1989; and a national survey in Ghana in 1999 identified 6000 cases, after which about 2800 new cases have been recorded.
+In Cameroon, the last notification was in 1977 when 47 cases were described in the Ayos and Akonolinga regions.
+No new information on the disease was reported since then and it was presumed that Buruli ulcer had vanished from Cameroon.
+Twenty-four years later in August 2001, a survey conducted in these same districts identified a total of 428 prevalent cases.
+In 2002 and 2003, 354 new cases were recorded in these two districts.
+A few cases have been reported in non-endemic areas in North America and

+Europe as a sequel to international travel.
 Lack of familiarity with Buruli ulcer has frequently resulted in significant delays in the diagnosis and treatment of these cases.

 - 4. The disease occurs most commonly in poor communities in remote rural areas.
 Around 70% of those infected are children under the age of 15 years.
 Cases often occur in geographical foci near water bodies, such as rivers, lakes, and swamps.
 Although the exact mode of transmission is unknown, recent findings suggest a role for some aquatic insects in the transmission cycle.
 No evidence indicates transmission from person to person.
 Risk factors identified to date include living close to foci where the disease is endemic, travelling to endemic areas, having regular contact with a contaminated aquatic environment, and local trauma to the skin. - 5.
-Inadequate surveillance and probably gross under-reporting raise the possibility that the number of cases may be much greater and their geographical distribution much wider than officially reported.
-Health workers' poor knowledge about the disease leads to considerable lack of recognition and under-reporting of cases.
-Moreover, great stigmatization surrounds the disease, and cultural beliefs about its possible non-medical cause keep people silent, hidden and reluctant to seek care. - 6.
+Inadequate surveillance and probably gross underreporting raise the possibility that the number of cases may be much greater and their geographical distribution much wider than officially reported.
+Health workers' poor knowledge about the disease leads to considerable lack of recognition and underreporting of cases.
+Moreover, great stigmatization surrounds the disease, and cultural beliefs about its possible nonmedical cause keep people silent, hidden and reluctant to seek care. - 6.
 The disease often starts as a painless nodule.
 When it is detected early, simple surgical excision of the nodule is curative.
 When left untreated, the disease progresses to massive destruction of skin and sometimes bone, breast, eyes and genitalia are destroyed, with permanent disabilities in an estimated 25% of cases.
 M. ulcerans is unique among mycobacteria in that, as they proliferate, the bacteria secrete a necrotizing toxin that destroys tissue and suppresses the immune system.
 Because of this immunosuppression, the disease generally progresses with no warning signals, such as fever or pain, a fact which may also help explain why those affected fail to seek early treatment when the chances of cure are high. - 7.
 Skin lesions characteristically occur most often on the extremities rather than on the trunk.
 The location and extent of skin and bone damage may restrict limb movement, hindering the performance of daily activities, or cause other and more severe permanent disabilities.
 Even when skin lesions heal, scarring can permanently restrict movement of limbs.